WelbornGroup/Documentation/Poltype_Install.md

 To get started you will need to download [Anaconda](https://www.anaconda.com/download#) (Linux Distribution) to your home directory on ARC

+(The anaconda on ARC from module load is out of date and your own local install of Anaconda allows for more flexibility, however the module load conda can still work)

 - To dowload it to your working directory use `wget "link"` using the link to the anaconda install

 - Use `chmod +x` to make the install script executable, run the install script